Please review these policies and procedures before checking out equipment or using the computer lab facilities.

 Please also see our equipment policy, which governs checking out digital cameras, camcorders and audio recorders.

 - All the printing services at the DMC are intended for Rice students, faculty and staff.
-Non-Rice users may join Friends of Fondren Library to print at the DMC.

 - Because of the cost of consumable printing supplies, we must charge for printing.
 Since the DMC printers are not on the Owlnet printing network, we can't charge to a student's Owlnet printing account.
-Only cash, check or interdepartmental transfer is accepted for payment.

 DMC General Borrowing Policies

 1. Loan of Equipment